mtumilowicz/git-notes/README.md

     * git push sends your new commits to it, and git fetch retrieves from it any new commits made by others
 * fetch
+    * While the git fetch command will fetch all the changes on the server that you don’t have yet, it will not modify your working directory at all.
       * retrieves files from one repository and incorporates those files into your repository.
 Specifically, git fetch retrieves references, which for you means branches or tags